 Is Daisy cottage cheese dairy free?

-No, Daisy cottage cheese is not dairy-free.
-It’s made from cow’s milk and contains lactose, which makes it unsuitable for vegans or those with lactose intolerance.
+No, Daisy’s cheese is not made from dairy.
+It’s derived from cow’s milk and contains lactose, which is intolerable to vegans or those who have lactose deficiency.

 What can I have instead of cottage cheese?

-There are several alternatives to cottage cheese, including dairy-free versions, silken tofu, plain vegan yogurt, or mashed avocado for a creamy texture.
+Several substitutes for cottage cheese are available, including dairy-free versions, silk tofu, vegan yogurt, or mashed avocado that provides a creamy flavor.

 Can you eat cottage cheese if you have a dairy allergy?